yingw787/thehaskellbook/chp3/chp3notes.md

-5. Using the `take` and `drop` functions we looked at above, see if you can write a function called `rvrs` (an abbreviation of `reverse` used because there is a function called `reverse` already n Prelude, so if you call your function the same name, you'll get an error message). `rvrs` should take the string "Curry is awesome" and return the result "awesome is Curry".
+5. Using the `take` and `drop` functions we looked at above, see if you can write a function called `rvrs` (an abbreviation of `reverse` used because there is a function called `reverse` already in Prelude, so if you call your function the same name, you'll get an error message). `rvrs` should take the string "Curry is awesome" and return the result "awesome is Curry".
 This may not be the most lovely Haskell code you will ever write, but it is quite